Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Numerical results

-The Lagrangian evolution studied in the previous section demonstrates encouraging results.
+The Lagrangian evolution studied above demonstrates encouraging results.
 However, it cannot guarantee that the application of EOFs to the stochastic QG equations~\eqref{eq:SLTpv} is equally beneficial.
 Therefore, this section focuses on uncertainty quantification for the stochastic QG model.
+Here, we analyse the behaviour of the stochastic ensemble for two different cases.
+In the first case (Figure~\ref{fig:R_EOF_ensemble_mu4D-8}), we study how many points (each particular point represents the true deterministic solution at this point) in the computational domain remain within the spread, i.e. we analyse how the function

-Here, we impose more stringent restrictions upon the parameterisation (compared to those given in Section~\ref{sec:ICs}).
-In particular, we analyse how long the true deterministic solution remains within the stochastic ensemble one standard deviation, not within the whole stochastic ensemble as in Sections~\ref{sec:ICs} and~\ref{sec:approx_lagrangian_evol}.
-In other words, we study how the function
+depends on the number of EOFs and the ensemble size.
+In the second case (Figure~\ref{fig:R_EOF_ensemble_mu4D-8_std}), we impose more stringent restrictions upon the parameterisation, and analyse how many points in the domain remain within one standard deviation of the ensemble mean, not within the whole ensemble as before.
+Namely, we study how the function